Symptoms of neurological changes often vary, but may include sensory, motor, behavioural, cognitive or visual symptoms (Shahrokhi & Asuncion 2023).

 Assessing Pupillary Reaction

-When we are assessing the patient’s pupils, we are gaining information regarding the brain and determining whether there has been an increase in intracranial pressure.
+When we assess the patient’s pupils, we gain information about the brain and determine whether there has been an increase in intracranial pressure (Belliveau et al. 2023).

 The pupils are assessed for their size and shape, as well as how they react to the presence of light.
-They should be round and equal in size.
+They should be round and equal in size (Yousuf & Heathcote 2025).

-The reactions to light can be described as brisk, sluggish or non-reactive/fixed.
+The reactions to light can be described as brisk (normal), sluggish or non-reactive/fixed (Yousuf & Heathcote 2025).

-Both eyes should be checked and compared against each other.
-Generally, any change that occurs during an assessment of the pupils indicates a change in the individual’s intracranial pressure and may signify a neurological emergency.
+Both eyes should be checked and compared.
+Generally, any change that occurs during a pupil assessment indicates a change in the individual’s intracranial pressure and may signify a neurological emergency.

-Acute pupillary dilation in patients who have suffered a head injury is thought to be caused by compression of the third cranial nerve from brain oedema and herniation, or alternatively, from a decrease of blood flow to the brain stem, resulting in brain stem ischaemia (Koutoukidis et al. 2017; Majdan 2015).
+Acute pupillary dilation in patients who have suffered a head injury is thought to be caused by compression of the third cranial nerve from brain oedema and herniation (Rauchman et al. 2023).

 Upon shining a bright light into each eye, the pupils should constrict briskly to a smaller size.